josephrclick/synapse/MAKEFILE-GUIDE.md

-# Makefile Command Guide for Capture-v3
+# Makefile Command Guide for Synapse

-This guide documents all available Make commands for the Capture-v3 project, organized by category.
+This guide documents all available Make commands for the Synapse project, organized by category.

 ## Quick Start